 Check if you need a permit

 Taiwan is home to hundreds of beautiful trails, both low-altitude, and high-mountain trails.
 For some hikes in Taiwan, you will need a permit.
 Especially the more difficult ones such as the Zhuili Old Road Trail in Taroko Gorge or Jade Mountain.
 If you’re keen on hiking one of these trails, applying well in advance for permits are a huge must.
-More details on this later.
+More details on this below.

 Keep an eye on the weather forecast before attempting any of these Taiwan hiking trails